 Botany

-The soil of the area is mainly chalky and so downland plants are much in evidence particularly up on the sides of the ancient hill fort of Old Sarum.
+The soil of this area is mainly chalky and so downland plants are much in evidence particularly up on the sides of the ancient hill fort of Old Sarum.
 There are plenty of other species at the valley bottom and by the side of the River Avon.
 There is a protected verge on the main road between Mill Lane and the church, where a fairly uncommon plant, Wild Clary (library image right), has formed a colony.

 Wildflower list